Orchestrate-AI/community-extensions/guide-js.md

 - Check the logs of your extension's pod for any error messages or unexpected behavior.

 Remember, the workflow engine provides all necessary environment variables when creating the pod for your extension.
 Your extension should be designed to read these variables and use them for Redis communication.

+## Communication Flow

+It's crucial to follow the correct communication flow when developing your extension.
+This ensures proper interaction with the workflow engine and Redis.
+Here's a summary of the expected flow:

+1. **Initialization**:
+   - Connect to Redis
+   - Subscribe to REDIS_CHANNEL_IN (**Really important that we subscribe to this channel before publishing to REDIS_CHANNEL_READY to avoid race conditions**)
+   - Publish an empty message to REDIS_CHANNEL_READY

+2. **Input Processing**:
+   - Receive input message from REDIS_CHANNEL_IN
+   - Process the input

+3. **Output Communication**:
+   - Publish the result to REDIS_CHANNEL_OUT

+4. **Cleanup**:
+   - Unsubscribe from REDIS_CHANNEL_IN
+   - Disconnect from Redis

+Adhering to this flow is essential for your extension to work correctly within the workflow system.
+For a detailed visual representation of this flow, refer to the sequence diagram in the extension-communication.md file.